openstack/releases/PROCESS.rst

    stable branch the branch selection will cause the jobs to run master->master instead of previous->master.
 At the end of Ocata this caused trouble for the Ironic team, for example.

+4. Warn cycle-with-intermediary projects that have releases more than 2 months old that we will use their existing release as a point for branching if they have not prepared a newer release by the RC1 deadline.

 RC1
 ===